The Historic Ritchie House

 Click on picture above to learn more about the House built in 1856

-In the coming weeks, the Shawnee County Historical Society
+In the coming weeks, the Shawnee County Historical Society will present these various programs.

 All programs are free to Historical Society members however non members will be asked to donate $5 to attend.